dhbalaji/docusauras-dhbalaji-blog/my-reads/2023/book10.md

 I have been reading books about all things that matter in life.
 This is the first book about the most important place on earth "The Home".
 Each ones home is unique and I am going to talk about this book from a working class person living in India.

+> Home is a place for rest & focus.
+Find alignment between purpose & pocessions in life.

 ## About the author

 The author is a minimalist guru and a staunch advocate of minimalism.
 If you are going to search for the word minimalist on any search engine or social media platform, you might run into the works of Joshua Becker.
 He has written multiple books on the topic of minimalism.

+> Goals shape us, goals change us

 One of the ideas from his previous books which I follow meticulously is `remove duplicates`.
 Have 2 towels instead of 5.
 Wash the blankets and use it within same day.
 You do not need to maintain multiple blankets.